 - Stern Value Management is a consulting firm on value management, value strategy, and value creation.
 With HQ in New York, firm practices are based on the EVA methodology.

-- Marakon (recently acquired by Charles River Associates) is a corporate strategy consulting NY firm with the experience and track record of helping CEOs and their leadership teams achieve winning performance and build stronger organizations.
+- Marakon (now a part of Charles River Associates) is a corporate strategy consulting NY firm with the experience and track record of helping CEOs and their leadership teams achieve winning performance and build stronger organizations.